 \subsection{Out--of--sample detection}

-To test the performance of our anomaly detection algorithm we have designed an out--of--sample detection exercise.
-We construct a time series of graphs from the 24 months of observations corresponding to the monthly data of 2016 and 2017.
+To evaluate the performance of the anomaly detection algorithms, an out-of-sample detection exercise is designed by constructing a time series of networks based on 24 months of data, corresponding to the monthly observations from 2016 and 2017.

-Our first step in classifying the 24th month of observations from the other 23 corresponds to a binary vector that indicates the anomalous vertices of ``high--risk'' taxpayers, a matrix of covariates and an adjacency matrix.
-The binary vector $\breve{\mathbf{Y}}$ that we input is a classification of ``high--risk'' and ``low--risk'' taxpayers, as calculated by BNRA up to the point November 2017.
-We note that this is an unbalanced classification problem as the proportion of fraudulent node is unlikely to be as large as one half \citep{hand2003choosing}.
-This corresponds to assigning a different loss to the different types of miss-classification.
-To deal with this class imbalance problem we apply the method of random oversampling by randomly re-sampling the set of ``high--risk'' taxpayers in order to construct a balanced dataset.
-We have chosen the technique of oversampling among others in order to keep the proposed method simple without loosing any information carried on the original data; see for example \cite{menon2013statistical} for a comparison of the several techniques that have been developed to deal with data imbalance problems.
-To carry out the out--of--sample analysis we use the weighted directed graph made from the VAT returns submitted in December $2017$.
-The value of the tuning parameter $\alpha$ should be chosen to balance the network structure, as captured by $\widetilde{\mathbf{A}}$, versus the individual probabilities of $\widehat{\mathbf{p}}$.
-We implemented sensitivity analysis to determine a value of $0.01$ for this parameter.
-To calculate the spectral decomposition of the matrix $\bm{L}(0.01,\hat{\tau})$ in \eqref{eqn:specclust} we employed the Lanczos bidiagonalization method \citep{baglama2005augmented} and we stopped the algorithm after computing the first $K=200$ eigenvalues and eigenvectors by noting that after that value the eigenvalues were quite similar; see Figure $1$ in the supplementary material for their values.
-In the supplementary material we also present Algorithm $1$ which summarizes the steps of the proposed method.
-The application of the proposed algorithm on the described dataset required almost $3$ hours, on a Laptop with a 1.6 GHz Dual-Core Intel Core i5 CPU running R $4.0.0$ \citep{citeR}.
+The first step, for both methods, involves classifying the 24-th month of observations (December 2017) using information from the preceding 23 months.
+This setup requires a binary vector indicating the anomalous vertices of `high--risk' taxpayers, a matrix of covariates, and an adjacency matrix.
+The binary vector $\mathbf{Y}$ represents a classification of `high--risk' and `low--risk' taxpayers, as determined by the BNRA up to November 2017.
+This constitutes an unbalanced classification problem, as the proportion of fraudulent nodes is unlikely to approach one half \citep{hand2003choosing}, implying that different types of misclassification are associated with different losses.
+To address the class imbalance problem random oversampling is applied by re-sampling the set of `high--risk' taxpayers to construct a balanced data set.
+This oversampling technique is chosen among other possible approaches to keep the method simple while preserving all information contained in the original; see for example \cite{menon2013statistical} for a comparison of various methods that have been developed to deal with data imbalance problems.
+For the out-of-sample analysis the weighted directed network constructed from the VAT returns submitted in December $2017$ is used.
+The tuning parameter $\alpha$ is selected to balance the contribution of the network structure, as captured by $\widetilde{\mathbf{A}}$, and the individual probabilities $\widehat{\mathbf{p}}$.
+Sensitivity analysis indicates that a value of $0.01$ for $\alpha$ is appropriate.